-Accounts receivable write-offs must be compiled by the departments and submitted to the Auxiliary Office on an annual basis.
-Auxiliary Office will communicate write-off reporting requirements to all Educational Business Activities (EBA) annually in May of every year.
+Accounts receivable write-offs must be compiled by the departments and submitted to the Auxiliary Accounting Office on an annual basis.
+Auxiliary Accounting Office will communicate write-off reporting requirements to all Fee-for-Service Educational Activities (FSEAs) annually in May of every year.

-Reminder: Bad debts resulting from EBA operations are federally unallowable expenses.
+Reminder: Bad debts resulting from FSEA operations are federally unallowable expenses.

 Bursar Collection Department: (352) 392-0766